by improving education and training

 Ljubljana, Slovenia 2018

-ASPHER has issued the following statement in solidarity with members of the Turkish Medical Association who have been convicted of “inciting hatred and hostility” and sentenced to prison in Turkey.
-For a pdf version of the statement please follow the link here.
+UPDATE 18 October 2019: The ASPHER statement in solidarity with members of the Turkish Medical Association who have been convicted of “inciting hatred and hostility” and sentenced to prison in Turkey has now been published in the Lancet.
+For a pdf version of the statement please follow the link here, for the online version click here.

 ASPHER considers war as a “man-made public health problem”